 It all begins with a dream which in most circumstances end up not being a reality.
 It is that exact thought which haunts girls today in Chile and around the world to one day play football professionally.
-Women’s football is in the middle of a fight for equality, respect and discrimination.
-A fight which the Chile women’s national team know all too well.
+Women’s football is in the middle of a fight for equality, respect.
+A fight which Chile’s women’s national team know all too well.

 I interviewed Chile’s goalkeeper and former Colo Colo goalkeeper Romina Parraguire in Sydney to talk about what she has been through while playing football in Chile, her low points, her triumphs, Copa America 2018 and the fight which went to FIFPro (International Federation of Professional Footballers) and why she finds herself in sunny Sydney, Australia.

 It was love at first sight

 In most cases football starts at home by kicking the ball in the house at the mother’s expense, dribbling in the garden, one-twos with family members or a wall.
 The love was immediate for Romina Parraguirre.
 That love she felt unconsciously as a little girl paved the way for a future she thought was out of her reach.